 When Professional Help is Needed For a Furnace Blowing Cold Air

-If you’ve checked the filter and thermostat but the air remains cold, you likely have a mechanical or electrical issue that requires certified expertise.
+You should call a certified HVAC professional if you have checked the filter and thermostat but the air remains cold, or if you experience short cycling, strange noises, or a pilot light that won't stay lit.
+These symptoms indicate a mechanical or electrical issue that requires expert attention.

 Contact a Bryant dealer if you notice: